-Easy Pumpkin Soup Recipe (Low Carb and Keto Pumpkin Soup), is so tasty with canned pumpkin puree, onions, coconut milk, turmeric, curry, ginger, and thyme added.
+Easy Pumpkin Soup Recipe is tasty with canned pumpkin puree, onions, coconut milk, turmeric, curry, ginger, and thyme added.
 You'll love its savory goodness!
-This is a great make-ahead soup, making your holiday meal, or fall gathering, a breeze.
 Instant Pot pressure cooker instructions included!
+This is a great make-ahead soup, making your holiday meal or fall gathering, a breeze.

-As I mention below, I make the soup in advance and reheat in a slow cooker.
-For a buffet type party, I would keep the soup in the slow cooker and have everyone serve themselves.
+As I mentioned below, I make the soup in advance and reheat it in a slow cooker.
+I would keep the soup in the slow cooker for a buffet-type party and have everyone serve themselves.

 This soup tastes better with time!
-While this soup can be served immediately and is delicious, I have found that when served the next day or later, all the flavors have blended and mellowed.
+While this soup can be served immediately and is delicious, I had found that when did the next day or later, all the flavors have blended and mellowed.
 So good.

-An amazing pumpkin soup recipe that fits nicely into a low carb and keto diet.
+This delicious pumpkin soup recipe fits nicely into a low-carb and keto diet.
+Bonus!
 Pumpkin soup is healthy and loaded with vitamins too!

 fat 12.7 g | net carbs 6.3 g | protein 3.7 g

 Pork, chicken, and turkey make a great accompaniment to pumpkin soup.

 Here are the ingredients you will need to make pumpkin soup with coconut milk: